Lithia Springs Regional Park: Lithia Spring Major

 The spring, officially known as Lithia Spring Major, is located 500 feet from the Alafia River, into which it discharges an average of 35 million gallons of water per day.
 Lithia Springs is within the Floridan Aquifer, and is recharged by precipitation falling within five to ten miles of the vent.
 The spring vent lies in 10–15 feet of water, underneath an outcropping of limestone, which is part of the Arcadia Formation, and is protected by a steel grate.
 As the water is very clear, the vent is clearly visible in the swimming area.
 The water is a year-round temperature of 72 degrees, making it the warmest in Central Florida.
 The water contains nitrates, sulfates, as well as a trace amount of its namesake Lithium.
-Research by the WQMP shows the elevated level of nitrates is caused by fertilizer applied to citrus in close proximity to the spring.
+Research by the WQMP shows the elevated level of nitrates is caused by fertilizer applied to citrus close to the spring.
 A portion of the water is diverted to an industrial facility operated by the Mosaic fertilizer mining company.